 (This post contains affiliate links.
 If you click one and make a purchase, I may receive a commission at no extra cost to you.
 Find out more here.
 Thank you for your support!)

-Macrame Cord, Rope & String: What’s the Difference?
+Macrame Cord, Rope and String: What’s the Difference?

 The most important supply you’ll need for macrame is some sort of cord, rope, or string!